bitcoinerlab/farvault-lib/testing_environment/README.md

 If you installed bitcoind above then you can skip this step.

-If you are using Bitcoin-QT, then you must download the sources and compile bitcoin-cli (but you can skip compiling bitcoind):
+If you did not compile bitcoind and are using Bitcoin-QT, then you still must download the sources and compile bitcoin-cli:
 ```
 mkdir ~/bitcoin
 cd bitcoin
 git clone https://github.com/bitcoin/bitcoin.git
 cd bitcoin
-./autgen.sh
+./autogen.sh
 ./configure --enable-hardening --disable-wallet --disable-upnp-default --without-miniupnpc
 make ./src/bitcoin-cli
 ```